MomsFriendlyDevCo/Momsronomicon/interviews.md

 	Desirable skills:
 	* Ability to both write new code and maintain existing code-bases using a source control system - specifically Git
-	* Some experience of a PHP MVC framework - e.g. CodeIgniter CakePHP, Laravel or equivelent
+	* Some experience of a back-end MVC framework - e.g. ExpressJS, Sails, CodeIgniter CakePHP, Laravel or equivelent
 	* Some database knowledge - Mongo, MySQL, Redis or similar
 	* Experience of a frontend design framework (ideally Bootstrap)
 	* Experience of a frontend framework stack (ideally Angular)
 	* Experience with HTML5 + mobile app frameworks - e.g. jQuery Mobile, Sencha, Ratchet etc.
 	* *nix knowledge is considered a definite plus
-	* Familiarity with inline documentation systems - specicially PHPDoc, JSDoc
+	* Familiarity with inline documentation systems - specicially JSDoc, PHPDoc
 	* General networking knowledge
 	* Extra skills that may be useful: BASH coding, general *nix console usage